LostInBrittany/pwa-beers/README.md

-# A tutorial on PWA with Polymer 1.x.
+# A tutorial on PWA with Polymer 2.x.
 With beers.

-*A work-in-progress tutorial for creating a Progressive Web App (PWA) with Polymer 1.x*
+*A work-in-progress tutorial for creating a Progressive Web App (PWA) with Polymer 2.x*

-I have built this [PWA with Polymer]() tutorial as a quick entry point to coding [Progressive Web Apps]() with [Polymer](https://www.polymer-project.org/).
+I have built this [PWA with Polymer](https://github.com/LostInBrittany/pwa-beers) tutorial as a quick entry point to coding [Progressive Web Apps](https://developers.google.com/web/progressive-web-apps/) with [Polymer](https://www.polymer-project.org/).
 If you want to dive deeper into Polymer, I can suggest my [PolymerBeers](https://github.com/LostInBrittany/polymer-beers) tutorial.

 For the last several years, I've taught a web-development module in an Engineering School with a rather restrictive network.
 As I plan to use this tutorial in next year module, in order to explain PWA and Polymer to our students, I needed a tutorial that could be played without network acces, i.e. without Bower or Gulp or even without [Polymer CLI](https://github.com/Polymer/polymer-cli).
 So *Progreessive Web Apps with Polymer* needed to be able to be done even behind a very restrictive proxy, and all the dependencies are included inside the git project.